biemote/iBMSC/README.md

 ### BMS File Tabs
 * Allows multiple files to be opened simultaneously.
 * Middle-clicking on the file tab will close it.
+* Right-clicking on the file tab will allow you to change its color.
 * Saves a list of the opened files on exiting application and reopens them on relaunching application.

 ###### Unavailable features